thenumbernine/lua-ext/README.md

 use this like so:

+Add debug code to your file like so:

+`--DEBUG:print"This only runs in debug"`

+then run your code like so:

 `lua -lext.debug ...`

+or

+`lua -e "require'ext.debug'" ...`

 ...and any single-line comments in any code that start with `--DEBUG:` will be uncommented.

+You can also add specific runtime tags:

+`--DEBUG(mytag):print"This only runs with debug'mytag'`

+`lua -e "require'ext.debug''mytag'`

+And multiple tags...

+`--DEBUG(tag1):print"This only runs with debug'tag1'`
+`--DEBUG(tag2):print"This only runs with debug'tag2'`

+`lua -e "require'ext.debug''tag1,tag2'`

 ### gcmem.lua: Provides FFI-based functions for manually or automatically allocating and freeing memory.
 WIP due to crashing in LuaJIT when you run `ptr = ffi.cast('T*', ptr)` and haven't bound `ptr` anywhere else.